St Peter’s CofE Academy

 - How will the setting support my child/young person?

 The SENCO will oversee and plan for: intervention programmes, in class support, the provision of a safe haven for our most vulnerable students and for socialising activities for those who need to improve in these skills.
-The Academy offers a provision called ASPIRE and have created after school opportunities where students can receive additional support with staff.
+The Academy offers a provision during all unstructured times and there are opportunities after school where students can receive additional support.

 Intervention Programmes will be based on an audit of need in consultation with the student and parents/carers.
 Additional support can include: one to one tutoring, precision teaching, mentoring, small group teaching, adapting of resources and the use of ICT software learning packages.